Read Between the Layers: Leveraging Multi-Layer Representations for Rehearsal-Free Continual Learning with Pre-Trained Models: Preliminaries

 \subsection{Class-prototype methods for CL with pre-trained models}

-To leverage the powerful representations from large-scale pre-training while overcoming the limitations of full body adaptation and linear probing, \emph{class-prototype} methods construct representatives for each class from the last layer features of a pre-trained model.
-The most straightforward class-prototype method is the Nearest Mean Classifier (NMC), which aggregates per-class training sample features via averaging (denoted as $\overline{\vc}_y$ for each class $y$) and, during inference, selects for each test sample's feature vector the class with the smallest Euclidean distance \cite{janson_simple_2022} or highest cosine similarity \cite{zhou_revisiting_2023} with its class-prototype.
-Considering the cosine similarity measure and some $\vx \in \test$, the predicted class label is obtained by:
+To leverage the powerful representations from large-scale pre-training while overcoming the limitations of full body adaptation and linear probing (cf. \cref{sec:introduction}), \emph{class-prototype} methods extract and accumulate features from the last layer of a pre-trained model to construct representatives for each class.
+The most straightforward class-prototype method is the Nearest Mean Classifier (NMC), which aggregates for each class $y \in \mathcal{Y}$ training sample features via averaging to obtain class prototype $\overline{\vc}_y$: